Cybernetics-Security-AI/SecurityOnion-DevOps/README.md

 I have made a bash script to automate this process
 Note: It will only work after a fresh install file name is "sosensorfix"

+Let me know if you think I'm missing something I'll check it out Hope this helps anyone with this issue.